ManiKantheti/Zeotap-Applications/Zeotap APP-2/Readme File.txt

 - Make sure Python 3.x is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 - Install the required libraries using pip:
 ""pip install pandas ,matplotlib, requests""
+And aslo need to import the libraries from datetime import datetime, timedelta import pandas as pd import time import requests import matplotlib.pyplot as plt

+Need to install these requirements in order to run the mainpy or extendapp.py file
 """""""For exact application we need to run the main.py application."""""""

 '''Execute the Code'''